-With Detroit rebuilding, it seems like an odd time to have so many players with contract stipulations preventing movement to varying degrees.
-Ideally, Holland should be free to pursue trades that will improve the organization’s future regardless of which Red Wings player is dealt.
+With Detroit rebuilding, it seems like an odd time to have so many players with NTCs preventing movement.
+Ideally, Yzerman should be free to pursue trades that will improve the organization’s future regardless of which Red Wings player is dealt.

-So how paralyzing are these NMCs and NTCs?
+So how paralyzing are these NTCs?
 Let’s dive into how these clauses work, which Red Wings can control their destiny, and the actual trade details contained within each player’s contract.

 How NMCs and NTCs Work

-The most recent NHL Collective Bargaining Agreement (CBA) outlines the stipulations for NMCs and NTCs.
+The NHL Collective Bargaining Agreement (CBA) outlines the stipulations for NMCs and NTCs.
 According to the CBA:

 [Standard Player’s Contracts] containing a no-Trade or a no-move clause may be entered into prior to the time that the Player is a Group 3 Unrestricted Free Agent so long as the SPC containing the no-Trade or no-move clause extends through and does not become effective until the time that the Player qualifies for Group 3 Unrestricted Free Agency.